CoDEPS: Online Continual Learning for Depth Estimation and Panoptic Segmentation: Experimental Evaluation

 \subsection{Online Adaptation}

 In this section, we extensively evaluate our proposed \net with respect to both adapting to a new domain and retaining knowledge to mitigate forgetting.
 In detail, for all presented experiments, we freeze the shared encoder following the study by \citet{mccraith2020monocular}.
 Based on the ablation study in \refsec{ssec:exp-ablation-study-replay-buffer}, we use a buffer size of 300.
 For RCS, we follow \citet{hoyer2022daformer} and set $T=0.01$.
-Updating the EMA model is done with $\alpha = 0.9$.
+Updating the EMA model is done with $\alpha = 0.99$.

-In \reftab{tab:baselines}, we assess the performance of \net on sequences 09 and 10 of KITTI-360 and rank it against (theoretical) supervision from either the source or target domain.
-First, we directly train \net using available ground truth labels on $\mathcal{T}$ (\textit{only target}).
-Although this approach is not feasible for real-world deployment, it serves as an upper bound on the potential performance of the network if target knowledge was available.
-The second experiment involves inference of \net on $\mathcal{T}$ without adaptation (\textit{only source}) to set the lower performance bound.
-Finally, the third experiment refers to adapting the network using our proposed \net with the online stream of unlabeled data from $\mathcal{T}$.
-We demonstrate the key performance metrics of both protocols~1 and 2. \reftab{tab:baselines} shows that \net achieves a significant performance boost, as measured by the mIoU metric and all depth metrics.
+In \reftab{tab:baselines}, we assess the performance of \net on all sequences of the KITTI-360 dataset and compare it with the baseline method ``only source'', which is also pretrained on Cityscapes but does not perform further adaptation to the target domain $\mathcal{T}$.
+This approach should be interpreted as a lower performance bound that must be improved.
+We demonstrate the key performance metrics of both protocols~1 and 2.
+As shown in \reftab{tab:baselines}, \net achieves a performance boost across the board, as measured by the mIoU metric and all depth metrics of protocol~1.
 We attribute this improvement to the additional supervision signals incorporated into the segmentation head through our mixing strategy and the self-supervised reconstruction loss for depth adaptation.
 The improvement in semantic segmentation further enhances the panoptic segmentation metrics.
+With respect to protocol~2, \net reduces the depth errors on all sequences and improves the performance of semantic and panoptic segmentation on the vast majority of sequences.
+Note that on sequence~03 the panoptic metrics increase significantly despite the consistent mIoU, which we attribute to the more refined segmentation of objects due to our proposed cross-domain mixing strategy.